byExist/sets/README.md

 ## What is "sets"?

-**sets** is a lightweight and generic Go package that provides an easy-to-use interface for managing sets of comparable elements.
+**sets** is a simple wrapper around Go's `map` type.
-It supports common set operations like union, intersection, difference, and symmetric difference, along with basic utilities like adding, removing, cloning, and iterating elements.
+It provides basic set operations like add, remove, check existence, and standard set operations such as union, intersection, and difference.

 ## Features